ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 grammatically correct, but it cannot answer questions.
 To transform the base model into something that can answer questions naturally, we apply Reinforcement Learning with Human Feedback (RLHF).
-First the model creates a set of answers to a given question, then humans rank these answers, and finally the model is trained to give answers similar to those preferred by humans.
+First the model creates a set of answers to a given question, then paid human annotators rank these answers according to guidelines provided by the model creators, and finally the model is trained to give answers similar to those preferred by the annotators.
-This teaches the model to be helpful, harmless, and honest, and makes the model learn conversational patterns and how to structure answers in ways humans find useful.
+This teaches the model to be helpful, harmless, and honest according to the model creators' values, and makes the model learn conversational patterns and how to structure answers in ways humans find useful.

 The RLHF and alignment training takes only 10% to 20% of the full training time[^apertusTechnical].